marcos-abreu/monaco/docs/getting-started.md

 ***Monaco***'s requirements are [*Backbonejs*](http://backbonejs.org/), and backbone's only hard requirement [*underscorejs*](http://underscorejs.org/).
 But you can use the [*lodash*](http://lodash.com/) instead of [*underscorejs*](http://underscorejs.org/), in my tests it performs better.

+Backbone's only hard dependency is Underscore.js ( > 1.3.1).
+For RESTful persistence, history support via Backbone.Router and DOM manipulation with Backbone.View, include json2.js, and either jQuery ( > 1.4.2) or Zepto.

-Backbone doesn't have a hard dependency on a DOM library, but it does depend on a library capable of doing XHR requests if the app requires external data.
-Currently, it lists [*jQuery*](http://jquery.com/) and [*zepto*](http://zeptojs.com/) as supported DOM libraries you can use.
+Backbone doesn't have a hard dependency on a DOM library, but for RESTful persistence (XHR Requests), history support (Backbone.History) and DOM manipulation (Backbone.View) it does depend on a library with those capabilities.
+Currently, it lists [*jQuery*](http://jquery.com/), [*zepto*](http://zeptojs.com/) and [*ender*]() as supported DOM libraries you can use.
+Since ***Monaco*** is build on top of *Backbonejs*, the same premises holds true when using this framework.
 If your application needs a DOM library then include the request for it before the requests for the framework and its dependencies.

 The last script on the example above is your application script, in our example called `your-app.js`, where you will include all the logic of your application.
 Your application will probably be divided into multiple files, but you should use a deployment process capable of combining and minifying them into one file in order to minimize the number of requests.